bibeklincoln/CSRNet-mx/README.md

 # CSRNet
-This is the MXNet implementation for [CSRNet: Dilated Convolutional Neural Networks for Understanding the Highly Congested Scenes](https://arxiv.org/abs/1802.10062) in CVPR 2018.
+This is the **MXNet** implementation for [CSRNet: Dilated Convolutional Neural Networks for Understanding the Highly Congested Scenes](https://arxiv.org/abs/1802.10062) in CVPR 2018.
+And we also provide the **Caffe** implementation in this repo. :-)

 [[Official Repo](https://github.com/leeyeehoo/CSRNet)]